Expert Reviews – Aberdare NP

 3/5

 Kenya’s Aberdares feature dramatic peaks, deep valleys, waterfalls cascading down sheer rock faces, and undulating moorlands.
 On the downside, the weather is generally misty and damp thanks to the altitude (the highest peak, Mount Satima, is 4001 metres), and wildlife in the high moorlands is rarely seen.
-A more feasible option is staying at one of the two ‘tree lodges’ in the lower-altitude Salient section; Treetops and The Ark.
+A more feasible option is staying at one of the two ‘tree lodges’ in the lower-altitude Salient section: Treetops and The Ark.
 Both offer fairly simple rooms, but they have viewing decks over waterholes and are perhaps better described as ‘hides’ with accommodation.
-On my stay at The Ark, I was thrilled by the procession of wildlife that emerged from the forest including a couple of dozen elephants, a large closely-packed herd of buffalo, and several spotted hyena that brazenly darted around the elephants’ legs.
-The bird tables at the lodge too attracted pretty birds like speckled mousebird and resplendent sunbirds, as well as a couple of daring genets.
+On my stay at The Ark, I was thrilled by the procession of game that emerged from the forest, including a couple of dozen elephants, a large, closely packed herd of buffalo, and several spotted hyena that brazenly darted around the elephants’ legs.
+The bird tables at the lodge attracted pretty birds like speckled mousebird and resplendent sunbirds, as well as a couple of daring genets.
 However, criticisms of the ‘tree lodges’ are that they are usually busy with large tour groups, and when the floodlights are switched on, the waterholes take on rather a theatre-like ‘staged’ ambience.
-Nevertheless for a quick overnight safari, they offer an excellent opportunity to see several species almost from the comfort of your room.
+Nevertheless, for a quick overnight safari, they offer an excellent opportunity to see several species almost from the comfort of your room.

 Expert